 Amendment will put all public servants at risk of being sued for doing

+nothing more than their jobs.
 This assertion is ludicrous on its face, considering that there are at

 least three stumbling blocks to frivolous litigation presently in place, or

-(1) Anyone can already sue anyone, even if frivolous.
+will be in place with the passage of Amendment E. (1) Anyone can already sue anyone, even if frivolous.
 It happens all the time.

 But genuine frivolous lawsuits are quickly thrown out of court by summary judgment.